sanjayrajasreeraja/AutismLens/README.md

 # AutismLens

 ## Overview
 AutismLens is a comprehensive AI-driven diagnostic tool that leverages deep learning and machine learning techniques to assist in the early detection of Autism Spectrum Disorder (ASD).
-This project integrates multiple models to analyze facial images, MRI scans, and Autism Spectrum Quotient (ASQ) survey responses, culminating in a powerful meta-model that enhances diagnostic accuracy.
+This project integrates multiple models to analyze facial images, MRI scans, and Autism Spectrum Questionnaire (ASQ) survey responses, culminating in a powerful meta-model that enhances diagnostic accuracy.
 The system is deployed as a user-friendly Streamlit web application, providing accessible diagnostics and automated report generation using Large Language Models (LLM).

 ---